HireDale/daleydose/prescription-digitize.md

 1. Select **Scan Physical Copy** on the **Prescription** tab to view the [**Scan** window](/daleydose/window-scan).

-   **NOTES**
-   - Generating a new prescription based on a scanned physical copy erases all current work loaded on the **Prescription** tab.
-Make sure to **Send**, **Save**, or **Print** any ongoing prescriptions before you continue.
-   - If there are items on the current prescription, the application displays the confirmation message **"Are you sure you want to erase the current prescription?"** The application erases all populated fields when you select **Yes**.
-   - The application only displays the **Scan Physical Copy** button on the desktop version when your computer has a confirmed connected webcam.
-   - The application always displays the **Scan Physical Copy** button on the mobile app.

 2. Check the status of the **Camera** and **Internet** fields.
    - You need both fields to show green to continue.